crocodic-studio/cb-model/README.md

 }
 ?>
 ```
-As you can see now we can get the category name by using ```->getCategories()->getName()``` without any SQL Query or even Database Builder syntax.
+As you can see now we can get the category name by using ```->category()->name``` without any SQL Query or even Database Builder syntax.
 Also you can recursively go down to your relation with NO LIMIT.

 ### 4. How to Casting DB Builder Collection output to CB Model Class?
 You can easily cast your simple database builder collection to cb model class.
 Make sure that the database builder have no any join/relation operation.
 And only support from simple table query